-The bespoke CFD program provides an excellent understanding of the fluid flow passed the hull and appendages below the waterline.
-This enhanced understanding allows CJR to significantly reduce the appendage drag – which contributes between 10% to 15% of the overall drag of the craft.
-This sort of improvement could equate to around a two knot increase in cruise speed on a high speed craft.
+The bespoke CFD program provides an excellent understanding of fluid flow past the hull and appendages below the waterline.
+This enhanced understanding allows CJR to significantly reduce the appendage drag which contributes between 10% to 15% of the overall drag of the craft.
+This sort of improvement could equate to around a two knot increase in cruise speed on a high-speed craft.

 Our CFD simulations are also capable of providing information about the operating performance of a hull in calm water.
-Parameters such as the running trim angle, and hull resistance can be calculated.
-CJR can also calculate the optimum longitudinal center of gravity position for reduced drag.
+Parameters such as the running trim angle and hull resistance can be calculated.
+CJR can also calculate the optimum longitudinal centre of gravity position for reduced drag.

 The CFD simulations highlight areas of the hull where the flow separates from the hull surface.
 This is particularly important in the sterngear region.